 UTILITIES Menu [Ctrl+U]

 are set in the STRINGS.txt keyword file in each language folder.
 If you want to change this text, then create a new language folder and then edit the STRINGS.txt file.
-See 'Change the Language' below for details.
+See 'How to make a new Language' below for details.

 Change the E2B text prompts and messages

 E2B textual questions, prompts and text messages are mostly set in the STRINGS.txt keyword file in each language folder.
 If you want to change this text, then create a new language folder and then edit the STRINGS.txt file.
-See 'Change the Language' below for details.
+See 'How to make a new Language' below for details.

 Note that most error messages will always be in English and cannot easily be changed.